-4.4 Amendment of the Security Management Plan
+14.4 Amendment of the Security Management Plan

-- 4.4.1 The Security Management Plan shall be fully reviewed and updated by the Supplier at least annually to reflect: - a) emerging changes in Good Industry Practice; - b) any change or proposed change to the Deliverables and/or associated processes; - c) where necessary in accordance with Paragraph Where the Security Policy applies the Buyer shall notify the Supplier of any changes or proposed changes to the Security Policy., any change to the Security Policy;

-- d) any new perceived or changed security threats; and - e) any reasonable change in requirements requested by the Buyer. - 4.4.2 The Supplier shall provide the Buyer with the results of such reviews as soon as reasonably practicable after their completion and amendment of the Security Management Plan at no additional cost to the Buyer.
-The results of the review shall include: - a) suggested improvements to the effectiveness of the Security Management Plan; - b) updates to the risk assessments; and - c) suggested improvements in measuring the effectiveness of controls. - 4.4.3 Subject to Paragraph The Buyer may, acting reasonably, Approve and require changes or amendments to the Security Management Plan to be implemented on timescales faster than set out in the Variation Procedure but, without prejudice to their effectiveness, all such changes and amendments shall thereafter be subject to the Variation Procedure for the purposes of formalising and documenting the relevant change or amendment., any change or amendment which the Supplier proposes to make to the Security Management Plan (as a result of a review carried out in accordance with Paragraph The Security Management Plan shall be fully reviewed and updated by the Supplier at least annually to reflect:, a request by the Buyer or otherwise) shall be subject to the Variation Procedure. - 4.4.4 The Buyer may, acting reasonably, Approve and require changes or amendments to the Security Management Plan to be implemented on timescales faster than set out in the Variation Procedure but, without prejudice to their effectiveness, all such changes and amendments shall thereafter be subject to the Variation Procedure for the purposes of formalising and documenting the relevant change or amendment.
+- 14.4.1 The Security Management Plan shall be fully reviewed and updated by the Supplier at least annually to reflect: - (a) emerging changes in Good Industry Practice; - (b) any change or proposed change to the Deliverables and/or associated processes; - (c) where necessary in accordance with Paragraph 12.2, any change to the Security Policy; - (d) any new perceived or changed security threats; and - (e) any reasonable change in requirements requested by the Buyer. - 14.4.2 The Supplier shall provide the Buyer with the results of such reviews as soon as reasonably practicable after their completion and amendment of the Security Management Plan at no additional cost to the Buyer.
+The results of the review shall include: - (a) suggested improvements to the effectiveness of the Security Management Plan; - (b) updates to the risk assessments; and - (c) suggested improvements in measuring the effectiveness of controls. - 14.4.3 Subject to Paragraph 14.4.4, any change or amendment which the Supplier proposes to make to the Security Management Plan (as a result of a review carried out in accordance with Paragraph 14.4.1, a request by the Buyer or otherwise) shall be subject to the Variation Procedure. - 14.4.4 The Buyer may, acting reasonably, Approve and require changes or amendments to the Security Management Plan to be implemented on timescales faster than set out in the Variation Procedure but, without prejudice to their effectiveness, all such changes and amendments shall thereafter be subject to the Variation Procedure for the purposes of formalising and documenting the relevant change or amendment.